 - 1. Legal ads are only REQUIRED for items we anticipate will cost more than \$20,000.
 Placing ads for smaller ticket items is not required, but can be done at the requesting Manager/Public Information Officer's discretion. - 2.
 These big ticket item ads must be placed once in the Syracuse Post Standard Newspaper. - 3.
 The advertisement must be placed at least 10 days from the date of the bid opening (i.e., the Bid Opening is 6/20, the last ad must be run 6/10 or earlier). - 4.
-Legal ads must follow our shortened template S:\Legal Notice Templates and should not be placed on the weekends. - 5.
-The Accounts Payable Clerk will retain copies of all advertisements in a central location available for review upon request.
+Legal ads must follow our shortened template S:\Legal Notice Templates. - 5.
+The purchaser shall retain a copy of all advertisements in the corresponding bid file.